Florian-Wilhelm/Raspberry-Pi/README.md

 ## About

 This repository contains experimental and compiled code for Raspberry Pi and Raspberry Pi Pico projects.
-It will not be regularly updated and it will not contain code beyond an experimental stage.
+It will not be regularly updated, and it will not contain code beyond an experimental stage.

 ![Electronic-projects-collage](https://github.com/user-attachments/assets/79c19fe2-eaf2-4b9f-8519-5c49299643e7)